-If you haven’t chosen a childfree life, you need to know how to be happy without having children of your own.
-These tips on accepting life without kids are from me – a woman who has accepted infertility.
+If you haven’t chosen a childfree life, you have to learn how to be happy without having kids.
+These tips on accepting life without children are from me – a woman who has accepted infertility.

 Kitchen Table Wisdom is one of my favorite books because it’s all about accepting both the bitter and the sweet parts of life.
 Dr Remen is an oncologist who never had children.
 She struggled with Crohn’s Disease for most her life, and when she was in her 20s had surgery to remove most of her intestines.
 Remen knows failure and heartache…and she teaches people how to bounce back to live full, passionate lives.

 How to be Happy Without Having Children